Public Statements Released by JAABC

 Statement on UBC’s New Anti-Discrimination Resources

-The Jewish Academic Alliance of BC is proud to be one of the partners engaged by UBC’s Office for Equity and Inclusion in the development of the anti-discrimination resources on antisemitism and Islamophobia.
-We view these materials as part of an ongoing positive and meaningful dialog in the UBC community about these important topics.
+The Jewish Academic Alliance of BC is proud of the diligence and good faith that we and our membership devoted to months of often challenging engagement with UBC’s Office for Equity and Inclusion in the development of the anti-discrimination resources on antisemitism and Islamophobia.
+The recently published materials did not fully reflect our perspective, but we view these materials as part of an ongoing dialogue in the UBC community about these important topics.

-2. We also wish to make clear that these reports do not substitute for further meaningful action by the university to counter both antisemitism and Islamophobia.
+3. We also wish to make clear that these reports do not substitute for further meaningful action by the university to counter both antisemitism and Islamophobia.
+We appreciate Dr. al Shaibah’s willingness to engage with us, and call on President Bacon and the University administration to do more to ensure that Jewish community members are not only safe on campus, but are welcome and able to thrive.

 Statement on Academic Freedom and Diversity